 Instructions

-- Heat the oil in a shallow casserole or large frying pan and gently cook the onions, garlic, ginger, and sliced red pepper for 4-5 minutes until soft.1 tablespoon Olive Oil, 1 Onion, 2 Garlic Cloves, 1 teaspoon Ginger, 1 Red Pepper
+- Heat the oil in a large frying pan or shallow casserole.
+Add the chopped onion, garlic, ginger and red pepper.
+Cook over a medium heat for 4-5 minutes, stirring occasionally, until the onion has softened and the pepper is beginning to become tender.1 tablespoon Olive Oil, 1 Onion, 2 Garlic Cloves, 1 teaspoon Ginger, 1 Red Pepper

-- Mix in the mango chutney, creme fraiche, salt & pepper and simmer on a low heat for 4-5 minutes.150 g Mango Chutney, 150 g Creme Fraiche or Coconut Cream, ½ teaspoon Salt, ¼ teaspoon Black Pepper
+- Reduce the heat to low and stir in the mango chutney and crème fraîche.
+Season with salt and black pepper, then simmer gently for 4-5 minutes, stirring occasionally, until the sauce is smooth and slightly thickened.150 g Mango Chutney, 150 g Creme Fraiche or Coconut Cream, ½ teaspoon Salt, ¼ teaspoon Black Pepper

 Notes